What powers the wind from the black hole accretion disc in GRO J1655-40?: A specific thermal-radiative wind model

+There is a thermal instability at some critical $\Xi_c$, depending on the spectral shape (see Appendix), giving the photosphere gas density directly as $n_0(r)=L_x/(4\pi r^2 c \Xi_c kT_{\rm IC})$ (see \citealt{Begelman1983a, Done2018} and references therein).
+Our calculation use the first instability point of Thus the boundary conditions of thermal winds have no free parameters, but are set directly by the disc illumination.

-We build a spectral model based on 2-dimensional radiation hydrodynamic calculations of a thermal-radiative wind to compare to the observed spectrum by {\it Chandra}.
+The wind can go optically thick for systems with large discs and high luminosity.
+The flux at the disc surface is attenuated, reducing $F_x$ by a factor $e^{-\tau}$ where $\tau$ is the optical depth through the wind. \fi We build a spectral model based on 2-dimensional radiation hydrodynamic calculations of a thermal-radiative wind to compare to the observed spectrum by {\it Chandra}.
 We use the same radiation hydrodynamic simulation code as \citet{Tomaru2019, Tomaru2020b}.
 The code takes as input the broad band X-ray continuum from the central source, its luminosity and a disc size, and can calculate the dynamics of the gas ionised, heated, and accelerated by that radiation.
 This radiation heating/cooling includes the line process (bound-bound), as well as bound-free, free-free, and Compton processes.
 The radiative acceleration includes bound-bound, bound-free and electron scattering.
-These effects are pre-calculated by {\sc cloudy} and converted to a look-up table as a function of ionisation parameter $\xi$ and temperature $T$ for radiation hydrodynamic simulation.
+These effects are pre-calculated by {\sc cloudy} \citep{Ferland2003} and converted to a look-up table as a function of ionisation parameter $\xi$ and temperature $T$ for the radiation hydrodynamic simulation.

 The previous section has shown the difficulty in determining the intrinsic SED shape and luminosity.
 We take a single spectrum which is roughly the geometric mean of SED-1 and SED-2 in the X-ray bandpass (shown in the left panel in Fig. \ref{fig:sed_thermal}) with luminosity $L = 0.5 L_{\rm Edd}$.
 The corresponding Compton temperature which is the equilibrium temperature at highest ionisation parameter is $T_{\rm IC} = 7.6\times 10^{6}~{\rm K}$.
 The thermal equilibrium curve of photoionised gas irradiated by that SED is shown the right panel of Fig.\ref{fig:sed_thermal}.
 Our simulation calculates the time evolution of gas on the disc surface which is illuminated by this SED.